dirkpetersen/our-chat/README.md

 - No per-user cost.
 Even a few hundred ChatGPT users can cost an organization hundreds of thousands of dollars per year.
 With LibreChat you can serve tens of thousands of users and only pay the API cost of what they actually use.
 - No configuration needed to prevent the cloud LLM form learning with your data.
 All API use in Bedrock as well as OpenAI is excluded from learning usage.
 - Presumably better security: OpenAI, Anthropic and other startups have significantly smaller cyber security operations than the cloud Hyperscalers, such as AWS, Azure & Google.
-- Unified user interface: In addition to Bedrock you can use OpenAI or Google API all within the same interface
+- Unified user interface: In addition to Bedrock you can use OpenAI or Google API or even [on-prem use cases](#On-premisesusecases) all within the same interface

 Table of Contents: